blinken/amz_sp_api/lib/shipment-invoicing-api-model/docs/ShipmentInvoiceApi.md

 api_instance = AmzSpApi::ShipmentInvoicingApiModel::ShipmentInvoiceApi.new

-shipment_id = "shipment_id_example" # String | The identifier for the shipment.
+shipment_id = 'shipment_id_example' # String | The identifier for the shipment.
 Get this value from the FBAOutboundShipmentStatus notification.
 For information about subscribing to notifications, see the [Notifications API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md).

 begin